determines which forms ld evaluates

 The foregoing discussion is actually based on a lie.

-is allowed two other values, 'initialize-acl2
+ld-skip-proofsp is allowed two other values, 'initialize-acl2 and

-.
+'include-book-with-locals.
 The first causes behavior similar to t

-events and avoids some error checks that would
+but skips local events and avoids some error checks that would

 otherwise prevent ACL2 from properly booting.
 The second is

-but also executes local
+identical to 'include-book but also executes local events.
+These

 additional values are not intended for use by the user, but no